Sameeksharajsb/Foundational-Statistics-and-Hypothesis-Testing/README.md

 **2.**  Correlation test for non-zero correlation coefficients

-**3.**  Chi-square test of difference in frequency distribution between different categories in a data se
+**3.**  Chi-square test of difference in frequency distribution between different categories in a data set

 ## References